nihanbir/cpp-game-nihanbir/README.md

 Made with SDL using;

--State and game loop design patterns
+-State and update design patterns

 -Vectors for scalable collection of the buttons